gillian-guide/gillian-guide.github.io/docs/troubleshooting.en.md

 ??? info "RMN60 error on launch"
     Reinstall [ZolikaPatch](essential-modding/zolikapatch.md).
 Your antivirus is likely at fault - disable it or add the game folder to exceptions.

-??? info "Game crashes"
-    Make sure you started with a clean install.
-After installing any mods, make sure your game is working properly by starting it at least once in game to pinpoint the problematic mod.

 ??? info "Game crashes immediately upon booting | Won't even boot"
     * Reboot your PC.
     * Make sure you don't have any duplicate mods - for example, you may have left [FusionFix](essential-modding/fusionfix.md) in both the :material-folder:==plugins== and the game folder.
 The game won't start in this case.